 Medicaid is a joint federal-state program that provides health insurance coverage to low-income children, seniors, and people with disabilities.
 In addition, it covers care in a nursing home for those who qualify.
 Medicaid home care services are typically provided through home- and community-based services “waiver” programs to individuals who need a high level of care, but who would like to remain at home.
 The waiver program in Indiana that most aging and disabled individuals qualify is the Aged and Disabled Waiver.

-To qualify for the Aged and Disabled Waiver, an individual must first pass a medical screen conducted by the individual’s local Area Aging Agency.
+To qualify for the Aged and Disabled Waiver, an individual must first pass a medical screen conducted by the individual’s local Area Agency on Aging.
 The individual must then have income and assets below program limits.
 An elder law attorney can assist with the medical screen process and establish a legal plan to protect assets and bring income and assets below program limits.

 Home care items and services that Medicaid may pay under the Aged and Disabled Waiver include the following: